imatge-upc/liverseg-2017-nipsws/README.md

 # Detection-aided liver lesion segmentation

-Here we present the implementation in TensorFlow of our [work]() about liver lesion segmentation accepted in the Machine Learning 4 Health Workshop from NIPS.
+Here we present the implementation in TensorFlow of our [work]() about liver lesion segmentation accepted in the [Machine Learning 4 Health Workshop](https://ml4health.github.io/2017/) of NIPS 2017.
 Check our [project](https://imatge-upc.github.io/liverseg-2017-nipsws/) page for more information.

 **In order to develop this code, we used [OSVOS](https://github.com/scaelles/OSVOS-TensorFlow) and modified it to suit it to the liver lesion segmentation task.**